allegheny-college-cmpsc-100-fall-2023/course-materials/README.md

 ### Illness and Wellness, Mental and Physical

 <b>If you think you may be sick, stay home</b> —- particularly if your symptoms suggest a contagious illness (i.e. cough, fever, sneezing, sore throat).
 You will ultimately lose more time if you don't allow your body the rest it needs to heal.
 The class as a whole will succeed better if we make the effort to protect one another from illness.
 If you experience respiratory symptoms and do not feel you can miss class, please wear a mask that covers your nose and mouth.
-I will also entertain s to record portions of class, but make no guarantees.
+I will also entertain requests to record portions of class, but make no guarantees.

 As a college student, there may be times when personal stressors, struggles, and/or traumas interfere with your academic performance and/or negatively impact your daily life.
 Allegheny College recognizes that mental health is an important piece of the holistic human experience, and that this experience influences your academic success.
 We encourage students to prioritize their mental well-being by seeking services and support as needed.